camalot/streamerbot-actions/goal/Readme.md

 # ADDITIONAL STREAMER.BOT SETUP

+Only actions are able to be imported currently, so all other settings need to be done manually.

 ## ACTIONS

 Set the global variables for `gpb_current_file` and `gpb_goal_file` in the `GoalInit` action.
 These are the path to the files that store what the current value is for the running goal.